 The government may wish to regulate monopolies to protect the interests of consumers.
 For example, monopolies have the market power to set prices higher than in competitive markets.
-The government can regulate monopolies through price capping, yardstick competition and preventing the growth of monopoly power.
+The government can regulate monopolies through:

 Why the Government regulates monopolies

 - Prevent excess prices.
 Without government regulation, monopolies could put prices above the competitive equilibrium.
 This would lead to allocative inefficiency and a decline in consumer welfare.

 - Quality of service.
 If a firm has a monopoly over the provision of a particular service, it may have little incentive to offer a good quality service.
 Government regulation can ensure the firm meets minimum standards of service.